StathisGln/stathisgln.github.io/content/_index.md

           location: London
           date_start: '2021-01-01'
           date_end: '2022-01-22'
           description: 'I worked as a Research Assistan(RA) in the project ARISE held by Business School, Imperial College of London.
-The project ARISE was a EU funded programme aimed to predict how much crop yield the farms of a specific area will have in a desired time period.
-My work involves exploiting data gathered from satellites and weather stations, exploiting them by using the latest machine learning algorithms whereas creating synthetic data for areas with low-data availability.'
+ARISE was a European Union-funded initiative designed to forecast agricultural crop yields within a specific region during targeted time periods.
+My responsibilities encompassed the utilization of data derived from satellites and weather stations, employing state-of-the-art machine learning algorithms to extract meaningful insights.
+Additionally, I was tasked with generating synthetic data for regions with limited data availability, ensuring a comprehensive and robust approach to yield prediction.'
         - title: Computer Vision Scientist
           company: ArielAI
           company_url: ''